-- 1.001 No one may break the fiction in a trial by referring to "the Mock Trial Challenge" or to "the problem."
-If, during the course of the trial, a violation to the local rules occurs, the court should be directed to these local rules. - 1.002 Unless directly contradicted by these local rules, the Model Rules of Conduct for Mock Trial Competitions apply.
+1.001 No one may break the fiction in a trial by referring to the "Mock Trial Challenge" or to "the problem."
+If, during the course of the trial, a violation of the local rules occurs, the court should be directed to these local rules.
+1.002 Unless directly contradicted by these local rules, the Model Rules of Conduct for Mock Trial Competitions apply.
 A copy is attached.
-If, during the course of the trial, a violation of the Model Rules occurs, the court should be directed to the "appendix to the local rules." - 1.003 Teams shall be identified to judges only by a team designation assigned by the Tournament Director.
-A team will be assigned a numeric designation for filing its trial brief.
-A separate letter designation will be assigned for the tournament.
+If, during the course of the trial, a violation of the Model Rules occurs, the court should be directed to the "appendix to the local rules."
+1.003 Teams shall be identified to judges only by the team letter designation assigned.
 No team member, coach or person associated with a team shall directly or indirectly attempt to communicate the identity of a team to a judge before, during or after the round.
-This rule is not intended to prevent teams from using their individual names during the trial. - 1.004 Trials are open to the public.
+This rule is not intended to prevent teams from using their individual names during the trial.
+1.004 Trials are open to the public.